paulcwarren/spring-content-docs/docs/spring-content-fs-docs.md

 ![Spring Content Webapp](spring-content-fs-webapp.png)

 Exercise the application by uploading a range of new files and viewing them.
-You should see viewed files open in a new tab in their associated editor.
+Viewed files will be downloaded and open in the appropriate editor.

 ## Summary

 Congratulations!
-You’ve written a simple application that uses Spring Content to manage streams of binary data - all without writing a concrete implementation.
+You’ve written a simple application that uses Spring Content to manage streams of binary data - without writing any specific file access code.
+What's more by just changing the type of the spring-content boot-starter project on the classpath you can switch from a file-based implementation to a different implementation altogether.

-Spring Content supports the following implementation modules:-
+Spring Content supports the following implementations:-

 - Spring Content Filesystem; stores content on the Filesystem (as used in this tutorial)
 - Spring Content S3; stores content in Amazon S3